scality/metalk8s/docs/installation/bootstrap.rst

 .. warning::

-    For virtual network (or any network which enforces source and destination fields of IP packets to correspond to the MAC address(es)), :ref:`IP-in-IP needs to be enabled<enable IP-in-IP>`.
+    For virtual networks (or any network which enforces source and destination fields of IP packets to correspond to the MAC address(es)), :ref:`IP-in-IP needs to be enabled<enable IP-in-IP>`.